translate/pootle/docs/server/commands.rst

 or after adding a large number of files will make Pootle feel faster as it will require less on-demand calculation of expensive statistics.

-``refresh_stats`` will do the following tasks:
+``refresh_stats`` will flush existing caches and update the statistics cache.

-- Update the statistics cache (this only useful if you are using memcached).

-- Calculate quality checks so that they appear on the expanded overview page without a delay.
+When the ``--calculate-checks`` option is set, quality checks will be recalculated for all existing units in the database.

 .. _commands#sync_stores: